Log in

 More than just industry jargon, OTE – which stands for “on target earnings” – has advantages for all sales professionals.

-In this article, we answer the question “What is OTE in sales?” so you can start reaping the benefits of this earnings calculation model for yourself – whether you’re a rep, manager or employer.
+In this article, we answer the question “What is OTE meaning in sales?” so you can start reaping the benefits of this earnings calculation model for yourself – whether you’re a rep, manager or employer.

 We also show you how to work out OTE and provide some best practice tips to help you start applying it effectively.